joshrp/moonlight-docs/Setup-Guide.md

 ##Streaming over the Internet

 The following ports must be forwarded through your router for streaming to work with the latest version of GeForce Experience:
-* TCP 47984, 47989
+* **TCP** 47984, 47989
-* UDP 47998, 47999, 48000, 48010
+* **UDP** 47998, 47999, 48000, 48010

 If you are using an older version of GeForce Experience, you may need these additional ports:
 * TCP 35043, 47995, 47996, 48010

+### Having trouble?
+* If you get an RTSP error or have no audio or video when streaming from outside your network, check that the UDP ports above are forwarded correctly.
+Make sure they are forwarded as UDP, not TCP in your router settings.

+* If your PC doesn't appear online at all, check the TCP ports are correctly forwarded.

 To find the external IP address of your server, when connected to your network, use a service like http://www.whatismyip.com to determine the IP address another computer uses to talk to you.

+To stream over the Internet, in your client: If your PC already appears online when connecting over the Internet, you're all set.
+If it doesn't, tap on the add button in Moonlight, then enter in the IP address or name.
+If it still won't come online, try the [troubleshooting steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting).

 _Note:_ Some Internet Service providers change the external IP address in use by any given subscriber on a regular basis.
 Since Moonlight needs to connect to the right IP address, this change can cause problems for Moonlight.
 Using a dynamic DNS service like [No-IP](http://www.noip.com) will give Moonlight a consistent name to use for connecting, even if the IP address that's associated with that name changes a lot.

-To stream over the Internet, in your client: If your PC already appears online when connecting over the Internet, you're all set.
-If it doesn't, tap on the add button in Moonlight, then enter in the IP address or name.
-If it still won't come online, try the [troubleshooting steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting).

 ##Moonlight Client Setup Instructions
 **Client Requirements**